8ta4/blog/drafts/Has anyone built a scraper that controls an extension via native messaging?.md

 I'm exploring a scraping idea that sacrifices scalability to leverage my day-to-day browser's fingerprint.

-My working hypothesis for this niche is to skip automation frameworks entirely.
+My hypothesis is to skip automation frameworks.
 The architecture connects two parts:

 - A CLI tool on my local machine.

-- A companion browser extension running in my day-to-day browser.
+- A companion Chrome extension running in my day-to-day browser.

 They communicate using Chrome's native messaging.

 Now, I can already hear the objections:

-- "Why not just use Playwright?"
+- "Why not use Playwright?"

 - "Why not CDP?"